-Q: Can I copy, edit, or republish the Male Allies Bingo Card?
+Q: Can I copy, edit, or republish your work?

-Absolutely!
-We offer the Bingo Card under the Creative Commons Attribution 4.0 International license.
-This license lets others distribute, remix, tweak, and build upon the Bingo Card as long as you credit us for the original creation.
+We offer the Tech Diversity Bingo Card under the Creative Commons Attribution 4.0 International license.
+This license lets others distribute, remix, tweak, and build upon our work as long as you credit us for the original creation.

-Q: Has anyone created a variation on the Male Allies Bingo Card using the Creative Commons license?
+Q: Has anyone created a variation on the Tech Diversity Bingo Card using the Creative Commons license?

-Q: What is the story behind the Male Allies Bingo card?
+Q: What is the story behind the Tech Diversity Bingo card?